Voting bill collapses, Democrats unable to change filibuster - NewsBreak

 Voting rights advocates are warning that Republican-led states nationwide are passing laws making it more difficult for Black Americans and others to vote by consolidating polling locations, requiring certain types of identification and ordering other changes.

-Vice President Kamala Harris briefly presided over the Senate, able to break a tie in the 50-50 Senate if needed, but she left before the final vote.
-The rules change was rejected 52-48, with Manchin and Sinema joining the Republicans in opposition.
+Vice President Kamala Harris presided, able to break a tie in the 50-50 Senate if needed, but she left before the final roll call.
+The rules change was rejected in a 52-48 vote, with Manchin and Sinema joining the Republicans in opposition.

 The Democrats’ bill, the Freedom to Vote: John R. Lewis Act, would make Election Day a national holiday, ensure access to early voting and mail-in ballots — which have become especially popular during the COVID-19 pandemic — and enable the Justice Department to intervene in states with a history of voter interference, among other changes.
 It has passed the House.

-But that, too, failed because Manchin and Sinema were unwilling to change the Senate rules a party-line vote by Democrats alone.
+But that, too, failed because Manchin and Sinema said they were unwilling to change the rules on a party-line vote by Democrats alone.

 Emotions were on display during the floor debate.